material-components/material-components-android-compose-theme-adapter/README.md

 There are some known limitations with the implementation at the moment:

-* This relies on your Activity/Context theme extending one of the `Theme.MaterialComponents` themes.
+* This relies on your `Activity`/`Context` theme extending one of the `Theme.MaterialComponents` themes.
-* Text colors are not read from any text appearances by default.
+* Text colors are not read from the text appearances by default.
 You can enable it via the `setTextColors` function parameter.
-* `android:fontVariationSettings` is currently not supported, as variable fonts are not supported in Compose yet.
+* Variable fonts are not supported in Compose yet, meaning that the value of `android:fontVariationSettings` are currently ignored.
-* MDC `ShapeAppearances` allow setting of corner families (cut, rounded) per corner, whereas Compose's [Shapes][shapes] allows a single corner family for the entire shape.
+* MDC `ShapeAppearances` allow setting of different corner families (cut, rounded) on each corner, whereas Compose's [Shapes][shapes] allows only a single corner family for the entire shape.
 Therefore only the `app:cornerFamily` attribute is read, others (`app:cornerFamilyTopLeft`, etc) are ignored.
+* You can modify the resulting `MaterialTheme` in Compose as required, but this _only_ works in Compose.
+Any changes you make will not be reflected in the Activity theme.

 ---